 Mongolia.
 Source: The Global Village

-After visiting Mongolia, we’ll have to apply for a new Russian transit visa (we’ll try to get 10 days) in Ulaanbaatar (Mongolia).
-We’re going to book tickets for the Trans-Siberian train from Ulan Ude to Vladivostok (Russia) and book tickets for the ferry from Vladivostok to Donghae (South-Korea).
+After visiting Mongolia, you’ll have to apply for a new Russian transit visa (try to get 10 days) in Ulaanbaatar (Mongolia) to enter Russia.

 Naejangsan in South Korea.
 Photo by Hedgers Abroad